Homeschooling vs public schooling.

 While it is certainly possible to homeschool while working full time, it is something that I tried, struggled with and quit, so I am probably not the best person to ask.

 I do know of plenty of successful homeschool parents that work full time, and their kids have not suffered; in fact, they appear to be more independent and flexible because of it.

 Here’s A Video That My Homeschooled Teenagers Made In India. (please take it with a pinch of salt if you are easily offended!!)

 Find your local homeschooling community.
 These support groups offer a wealth of homeschooling advice and tips and will be an anchor for you when beginning on your homeschooling journey.

 Contact your local education authorities.
 Tell them you would like to apply to homeschool your child.

 Fill in all of the necessary paperwork (be patient – you have to jump through many hoops).

 Once accepted, tell your child’s school of your plans and set a date to leave public school and start homeschooling!

 To Sum Up – Homeschooling Vs Public Schooling

-This isn’t a post on the fors and against of homeschooling; I will write that post after I have finished this one.
-It is a comparison between the two choices that your child has – homeschooling and public school.
+This isn’t a post on the many benefits of homeschooling, it is a comparison between the two choices that your child has – homeschooling and public school.